zlgesundheit/openEHR_FLAT_Loader/README.md

     - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
         - Run Step 2 of the Tool by typing `2` and hit `Enter`

-4. Run the tool again and perform step 2:
-	- Step 2: Build Compositions based on the Mapping

 ## Context / About openEHR
 To transform data from different sources (e.g. SQL-DB, CSV, etc.) into openEHR-Resources a ETL-Job - for a specific Template / Operational Template - has to be created (most of the time this is done by by modellers / domain experts).
 The idea of [**HaMSTR**](https://gitlab.plri.de/tute/HAMSTRETLBuilder/-/tree/a58c9f479ab9d5f6ebad10906963949a806ad7c4) as well as this  **openEHR_FLAT_Loader** is to build these openEHR-Resource using a Mapping (manually supplied by the user) from DataFields to TemplateFields.